Elan Water Jigs & Birds

 12:60 / 13:20 / 9/8

 We live by 12:60 time, 12 months in a year and 60 minutes in an hour.
-A second is a flexible unit in our minds, when viewing of the second hand, feel you have the power to change the duration of the time between one second number step and the next.
-Try it now… Before clocks we slept with seasons, before lamps, by the setting sun.
+A second is a flexible unit in our minds; when viewing the second hand, feel you have the power to change the duration of the time between one second number step and the next.
+Try it now… Before clocks we slept with seasons, aligned with nature, before lamps, by the setting sun.
 Previous civilisations lived by 13:20 time, 13 referring to the 13 articulations of the body such as the hip joint, knee, wrists and neck.
 20 referring to the number of fingers and toes.
 This referred to a direct physical relationship with our surroundings.
-Like 12:60 time it is unique to our species, how we passed through the landscape.
-I read that a spider has 48 knees, this means its interaction with the physical world is alien to us.
+Like 12:60 time, it is unique to our species, the process of how we passed through the landscape is unique.
+I read that a spider has 48 knees, this means its interaction with the physical world is completely alien to us.
 In the valley, there is also grasshopper time, bird time and tree time.
-Elan is shaped by eons of water time, the time that in the early history of the planet replaced the dominance of sun time in controlling the shape of thing.
+Elan is shaped by eons of water time, the time that in the early history of the planet replaced the dominance of sun time in controlling the shape of all things.
 This was an era before the oceans formed and the planet was cooling.
 While still strong in nature, Sun’s time has been demoted in our lives by the electric light bulb, we now could truly live outside of natural time and the rhythms of the planet.
-At this point we moved to a position of conflict with the world we were born into.
+At this point we moved to a position of conflict with the world into which were are born……. and excepted.

 excerpt from Journal Notes 01/12/15

-Sometime when the sun was beginning to set earlier and its warmth was starting to diminish, what we may call mid-September, I was walking on the hilltops high above Garreg-ddu Reservoir.
+Sometime when the sun was beginning to set earlier and its warmth was starting to diminish, what we may call mid-September, I walk on the hilltops high above Garreg-ddu Reservoir.
 Walking against the flow of a small brook, I became aware of a rapid tapping with a regular rhythm.
 It was almost a regular ticking but had a pause every few beats, like a slip-jig in folk music in 9/8 time.
-I took some recordings.
-I returned the following day when the sun was directly above my head.
-Now the rhythm was slower; the sun heating the path, the flow reduced.
-I made further recordings.
-Listening back, the subtle tonal changes as the water trickled through shards of slate could be translated into notes of music.
+I take some recordings.
+I return the following day when the sun was directly above my head.
+Now the rhythm is slower, breathing heavy; the sun heating the path, the flow is reduced.
+I make further recordings.
+I Listen back, the subtle tonal changes as the water trickled through shards of slate can be translated into notes of music.
+Tonight, when it is dark, I will sit and transcribe these patterns as music.

 excerpt from Journal Notes 26/09/15

 The APTELAN residency is an opportunity to experience deep time, a place to work outside expectation.
 It is a place to think differently.
-On my first visit I took one book, Olaf Stapledon’s 1937 novel, Star Maker, with a self imposed remit of not to learn any history or gather information about the valley I was about to live within.
+On my first visit I took one book, Olaf Stapledon’s 1937 novel, Star Maker, with a self imposed remit of not to learn any history or gather information about the valley I was about to sit within.
 An exercise in the value of experience over knowledge.
 Stapledon’s tale of a man traveling across the universe encountering new civilisations had its moment of symbolic clarity on the third day when I read in the sun.
-Insects were attracted to the bleached white pages of the book, landing on the text to be confront with a monochrome system of ink shapes.
-A human codex of liquid on paper.
-As I read, flies would explore the paths of texts with their own senses, exploring in their own time, this alien surface echoing the main protagonist of Star Maker.
+Insects were attracted to the bleached white pages of the book, many landing on the text to be confront with a monochrome system of shapes in ink.
+A human codex of liquid dried upon paper.
+As I read, flies would explore the paths of texts with their own senses, exploring in their own time, this alien surface and echoing the main protagonist of Star Maker, an unwitting explorer.

 excerpt from Journal Notes 28/09/15